Quick next paths

 Career Fit: Athlete, Event Coordinator, Tour Guide

-The Science Behind Animal Personality Testing
+The Psychology Behind Animal Personality Testing

 The Big Five model identifies five universal dimensions of personality: Openness, Conscientiousness, Extraversion, Agreeableness, and Neuroticism.
 When you map these dimensions onto animal archetypes, you create a simple yet powerful personality system that's easier to understand than dry psychological terminology.